Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 ./mastercontroller.sh -auto
 ```

 When the test suite is uploaded and the test has started successfully, XLT automatically refreshes the agent status until the test has finished.
-The results are downloaded, when the test finishes.
+The results are downloaded when the test finishes.

 Using the optional option `-report`, a test report will be automatically generated after the results have been downloaded.